fgheorghe/poe-kde-plasma-ai-chatbot/README.md

 Download release/poe.ai-widget.plasmoid and install the widget in KDE5.

-Optionally, change main.qml to point to the URL of your own bot.
+Optionally, change contents/ui/main.qml and rebuild using ./create-release.sh to point to the URL of your own poe bot or a different webpage.

 To change font sizes, please use branch ```experiments/reduce-screen-size```, edit contents/ui/main.qml to suit your needs: